violet17/OpenVINO_Object_Detection/README.md

 # OpenVINO_Object_Detection
-This repo describes the whole process from image acquisition to OpenVINO deployment
+This repo describes the whole process from dataset making to OpenVINO deployment